 - Polling in 69 Congressional victories including two of the four seats wrested away from Democrats by Republican challengers this cycle.

 - Polling for the Republican Governors Association Independent Expenditure campaign, the only gubernatorial campaign to change partisan control.

 - Down ballot statewide victories, including Attorneys General Patrick Morrissey (WV), the first Republican Attorney General in West Virginia in 80 years, and Tim Fox (MT).

 - Senator Scott Brown’s stunning special election victory in Massachusetts.
 Brown came from twenty points behind to win the people’s seat in January 2010.

 - Senator Rand Paul’s win in Kentucky, capturing a seat that many analysts thought would go to the Democrats.

 - Governor Susana Martinez’s history-making win as the first female Latino governor in the country.
-Martinez won in a traditionally Democratic state.
+Martinez won in New Mexico, a traditionally Democratic state.

 - Polling for 22 Republicans who captured Democratic held seats – more than one out of every three GOP House gains in the country.